alipali737/pen-test-docs/Generic Attacks/injection/sql-injection/Basic SQL Syntax.md

 The default port for MySQL/MariaDB is (`3306`)

 ### Creating the DB
-Once authentiacted you can create a database with:
+Once authenticated you can create a database with:
 ```sql
 CREATE DATABASE users;